-- Identify yourself and your organization - Verify that you are speaking to the person named as a reference.

-• Tell the person that (name of applicant) gave you permission to call for a reference and that you will keep the conversation confidential.

-- Ask if this particular time is suitable and indicate how long the conversation will take. - Explain what the applicant would be doing for your organization and the participant group they would be working with.
+- Identify yourself and your organization - Verify that you are speaking to the person named as a reference. - Tell the person that (name of applicant) gave you permission to call for a reference and that you will keep the conversation confidential. - Ask if this particular time is suitable and indicate how long the conversation will take. - Explain what the applicant would be doing for your organization and the participant group they would be working with.

-Sample Introduction Script:

-Hello, my name is and I am calling on behalf of Speed Skating BC.

-(Name of applicant) has applied to be a employee/volunteer with us doing have a few minutes to answer some questions?
+Sample Introduction Script: Hello, my name is and I am calling on behalf of Speed Skating BC.
+(Name of applicant) has applied to be a employee/volunteer with us doing Your name has been provided as a reference.
+Do you have a few minutes to answer some e questions?